-We were all caned by our parents, yet most of us turned out fine.
+Many of us were all caned by our parents, yet most of us turned out fine.
 Why is this so?
 Caning affects each child differently.
-Although it may prove to be effective in some situations, studies have shown that some children who were canned became violent.
+Although it may prove to be effective in some situations, studies have shown that some children who were caned became violent.
 In these cases, these children were consistently punished physically – and this is what they were taught was right.
 We also need to know there is a fine line between caning for punishment and actual abuse.

-There are two different schools of thoughts towards caning.
-When it is used properly and with appropriate follow up, caning is certainly not barbaric.
+There are two different schools of thought towards caning.
+When it is used properly and with appropriate follow-up, caning is certainly not barbaric.
 If you are a parent who is still set on using the traditional rod, here are a few important pointers to remember.

-Explain, and make sure your child understands, that they are being punished for a certain behavior or action that they took – right from wrong.
-Do not focus on the self worth of the child, but the action they took.
+Explain and make sure your child understands that they are being punished for a certain behaviour or action that they took.
+Do not focus on the self-worth of the child, but the action they took.
 Do not humiliate your child; this will destroy their self-esteem and worth.

 The aim of the punishment is to teach your child right from wrong, and that there are consequences for wrong actions – NOT to harm them.
 Restrain from hurting your child.